imkira3/Zombies-External-Universal-Settings-Mod-Centre-for-Operations-and-Resource-Execution/README.md

-# ZEUS-Mod-CORE
+# Zombies External Universal Settings Mod Centre for Operations and Resource Execution Version ZPS3v01
-Zombies External Universal Settings Mod Centre for Operations and Resource Execution is a collection of mod menus designed for the Call of Duty series.
-For more information, please view the appropriate README file.
+Zombies External Universal Settings Mod Centre for Operations and Resource Execution Version ZPS3v01 is a mod menu for Call of Duty: Black Ops.
+This will run on any system with a launcher and some simple modifications, however this version is currently configured to run on the PS3 game console.
+For video previews, more releases on other consoles and instructions for installation, please view the relevant video as per your version on my YouTube channel: imkira3 at YouTube.com